brandur/org/fragments/google-domains.md

 published_at: 2015-05-17T03:29:55Z
 ---

 I just moved a few of my domains over to [Google's new Domains service](https://domains.google.com) to try out the new product.
-Until now I'd been using NameCheap for registration, having switched from GoDaddy a few years previously after my willingless to tolerate their trademark terrible UX fell behind by my unwillingness to pay what other registrars were asking<sup id="footnote-1-source"><a href="#footnote-1">1</a></sup>.
+Until now I'd been using NameCheap for registration, having switched from GoDaddy a few years previously after my willingless to tolerate their trademark terrible UX fell behind by my unwillingness to pay what other registrars were asking[1].

 For a .org domain, Google's sticker price of $12 is cheaper than NameCheap if you account for private registration, a feature that's free with Google.
 NameCheap charges $11.48 for the domain and $2.88 for the privacy for a total of $14.36.
 NameCheap however is a known purveyor of frequent discount codes, so a savvy Internet consumer may be able to knock a few bucks off of that.